-I’ve served as a pastor for over 30 years in churches as small as 4 1/2 (my wife, two pre-schoolers, and one on the way) to churches that approached 2,000 attenders.
+I’ve served as a pastor for over 39 years in churches as small as 4 1/2 (my wife, two pre-schoolers, and one on the way) to churches that approached 2,000 attenders.
 The locations have included the far west, the midwest, the south, and the southwest.
+If you were to ask people after I moved from one setting to another how I did, you’d probably get a wide range of answers like I list below.
+And when we ask ourselves how well we think we are doing, other questions I suggest below often surface.

 A sampling of responses to the question, “How well do you think Charles did?” would include…